 The goal of the organization was to create a set of standardized rules and regulations for steel challenge shooting competitions, as well as to provide a forum for shooters to connect and compete with one another.

-The SCSA held its first official competition in 1981, with eight competitors shooting five stages of fire.
+The SCSA held its first official competition in 1981, with a complete line of eight different stages with five targets each.

 The stages were designed to test a shooter's speed and accuracy, with a focus on challenging the shooter to move quickly and accurately engage multiple steel targets.